PdxCodeGuild/Intro-to-Computer-Programming/DAY2.md

 ### [List](https://docs.python.org/3/tutorial/datastructures.html#lists)
 ### [Set](https://docs.python.org/3/tutorial/datastructures.html#sets)
 ### [Dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries)
+1.
-1. Check out my [videos](https://www.youtube.com/watch?v=rtwAG8EdgDE&index=2&list=PL96V6k-MWWMhAXQmH0AJDKM6WnfpaCx4S) on dictionaries if you need more information
+2. Check out my [videos](https://www.youtube.com/watch?v=rtwAG8EdgDE&index=2&list=PL96V6k-MWWMhAXQmH0AJDKM6WnfpaCx4S) on dictionaries if you need more information.
+This is about 30 minutes of content going from introductory to advanced use of dictionaries.
+My environment is a little different, so print statements may show up differently than you are used to.

 ### Tuple and collections.namedtuple